Governance

 • User-level contributions, e.g. via Patreon

-The organization does not and will not accept funding from sources that would create conflicts of interest with its fact-checking mission.
+The cooperative does not and will not accept funding from sources that would create conflicts of interest with its mission across any of the three products.

 Editorial independence

-Veridi’s methodology operates independently of any funder, partner, or political entity.
-The methodology follows documented procedures - source hierarchy, decision trees, gaming countermeasures - that apply equally regardless of who is making the claim or what conclusion might be politically convenient.
+Each product’s methodology operates independently of any funder, partner, or political entity.
+The methodologies follow documented procedures — source hierarchy, evidence-quality framework, decision trees, gaming countermeasures, normative reasoning protocols — that apply equally regardless of who is making a claim, proposing a policy, or pursuing a goal, and regardless of what conclusion might be politically convenient.

-The gaming countermeasures include explicit checks for selective skepticism (applying different evidence standards to different sides) and the Institutional Reliability Index is applied based on documented evidence of institutional degradation, not political preference.
+Gaming countermeasures include explicit checks for selective skepticism (applying different evidence standards to different sides), and the Institutional Reliability Index is applied based on documented evidence of institutional degradation, not political preference.
+Pragma’s normative framework explicitly separates empirical assessment from value choice and routes contested-value decisions to the user via the Contested Value Map protocol — never silently picks a side.

 Contact